The Best Tool Brands of 2022

 6. RIDGID Tools

-Known for: Although RIDGID Tools manufactures an increasingly diverse range of products, it is perhaps best known for tough tools for plumbing and construction trades.
+About the Brand: Although RIDGID Tools manufactures an increasingly diverse range of products, it is perhaps best known for tough tools for plumbing and construction trades.

 RIDGID Tools began in North Ridgeville, Ohio, in 1923 and moved to its current base in Elyria, Ohio, in 1943.
 Since 1966, the company has been a wholly owned subsidiary of Emerson Electric.